-In fact, for maintaining a healthy brain function and avoiding dementia (symptoms of impairment in memory, communication, and thinking) beetroot is effective. gas and boron found within the beetroot is effective to hit the blood flow at pace and promote cognitive function as we age.
+In fact, for maintaining a healthy brain function and avoiding dementia (symptoms of impairment in memory, communication, and thinking) beetroot is effective. gas and boron found within the beetroot are effective to hit the blood flow at pace and promote cognitive function as we age.

 #7 Act as a Natural Viagra

 The link between using beetroot as a natural Viagra isn’t a recent discovery.
-It came from the traditional Roman’s time once they first use red beets as a folk remedy to treat male erecticle dysfunction and impotence as an aphrodisiac.
+It came from the traditional Roman time once they first use red beets as a folk remedy to treat male erecticle dysfunction and impotence as an aphrodisiac.

-And till today, beetroot juice has been used on to benefit women and men’s libido.
+And till today, beetroot juice has been used to benefit women and men’s libido.
 Research has confirmed that beetroot juice contributes to treating this because it’s high in nitrates.
-The gas is a vasodilator to open up the blood vessels therefore the pressure are often maintained within the corpus cavernosum (an erectile tissue).
+The gas is a vasodilator to open up the blood vessels therefore the pressure is often maintained within the corpus cavernosum (an erectile tissue).
 So when subsequent time an erection occurs, the tissue engorged with blood will trigger a robust erection.

 #8 Helps in Detoxification

-It also protects the liver from the oxidative damage and inflammation, all while amplifying its natural detoxification enzymes.
+It also protects the liver from oxidative damage and inflammation, all while amplifying its natural detoxification enzymes.
 So to kick-start your metabolism and supply powerful antioxidant, anti-inflammatory, and detoxification properties, beetroot may be a powerful cleanser while being highly nutritious at an equivalent time.

 #9 Nutrient-rich while having very low calorie